Epidemics on random intersection graphs: Random intersection graphs and epidemics thereon

 \subsection{SIR epidemics}

 We consider a stochastic SIR epidemic on the random intersection graph $G^{(n)}$.
 The vertices of the graph correspond to individuals and the edges to relationships/possible contacts.
 We assume that initially there is one infectious individual/vertex, chosen uniformly at random from the population, while all other individuals are susceptible.
 Every individual, independently of other individuals, makes (directed) contact with each of its neighbours in $G^{(n)}$ at the points of independent Poisson processes of unit intensity.
 If an infectious individual contacts a susceptible one, the susceptible becomes infectious.
-Infectious individuals stay infectious for a random infectious period, distributed as $\mathcal{I}$, after which the infectious individual recovers and plays no further part in the epidemic.
-Infectious periods are i.i.d.\ and independent of the Poisson processes generating the contacts.
-An infectious contact is a contact by an infectious individual, irrespective of the state of the receiving individual.
+Infectious individuals stay infectious for a random infectious period, distributed as a random variable~$\mathcal{I}$, after which the infectious individual recovers and plays no further part in the epidemic.
+Infectious periods are i.i.d. and independent of the Poisson processes generating the contacts.
+An infectious contact is a contact by an infectious individual, irrespective of the state of the contacted individual.
 Note that there is no loss of generality in assuming that the intensity of the Poisson processes governing the contacts is 1, since this can always be achieved by rescaling time.
 We denote the above epidemic model by $\mathcal{E}^{(n)}(A,B,\mathcal{I})$.

-For ease of exposition, primarily to avoid multitype branching processes that are reducible, we assume that $\mathbb{P}(\mathcal{I}=0)=0$.
-We omit the details but our results are readily extended to the case $\mathbb{P}(\mathcal{I}=0)>0$.
-Note, however, that we do allow for the possibility that $\mathbb{P}(\mathcal{I}=\infty)>0$; if an infectious individual has infinite infectious period then, almost surely, that individual makes infectious contact with every member of each clique it belongs to.
+For ease of exposition, primarily to avoid multitype branching processes that are reducible, we assume that $\mathbb{P}(\mathcal {I}=0)=0$.
+We omit the details, but our results are readily extended to the case $\mathbb{P}(\mathcal{I}=0)>0$.
+Note, however, that we do allow for the possibility that $\mathbb{P}(\mathcal{I}=\infty)>0$; if an infectious individual has infinite infectious period, then that individual almost surely makes infectious contact with every member of each clique it belongs to.